We recently carried out a bat survey of an agricultural building that was proposed for redevelopment on the outskirts of Sidmouth in Devon.

-We are an experienced and expanding ecological consultancy specialising in bat surveys, with hubs in Exeter and Cardiff.
-We are therefore well placed to undertake bat surveys across Devon, including Exeter, Newton Abbot, Torquay, Chagford, Crediton, Tiverton and Dartmoor.
+We are an experienced and expanding ecological consultancy specialising in bat surveys.
+We are well placed to undertake bat surveys across Devon, including Exeter, Newton Abbot, Torquay, Chagford, Crediton, Tiverton and Dartmoor.
 We are able to provide a competitive quote to potential clients on a case by case basis.
 If part of your planning application requires a bat survey then we can help ensure that your development passes smoothly through this process.

 Bats and their roosts are fully protected under the Wildlife and Countryside Act and the Conservation of Habitats and Species Regulations 2010.

 Due to this legislation, local planning authorities may ask you to undertake a survey for bats if they believe that any works may affects bats or their roosts.
 The objective of a bat survey is to:

 1. Establish the presence/ likely absence of the bat roosts within trees and buildings;

 2. Identify the activity of bats across the site and key commuting and foraging routes; and

 3. Recommend ecological mitigation and enhancement where required.

 Our ecologists are experienced in surveying for bats, European Protected Species licensing, mitigation design and implementation, and supervision of works.